theturboturnip/harper/harper-core/tests/text/tagged/The Great Gatsby.md

 > dignified under   the name  of the “ creative temperament ” — it         was an  extraordinary
 # V/J       NSg/J/P D   NSg/V P  D   .
 NSg/J    NSg+        . .
 NPrSg/ISg+ V   D/P NSg/J
 > gift  for hope    , a   romantic readiness such  as    I    have   never found in        any   other
 # NSg/V C/P NPrSg/V .
-D/P NSg/J    NSg       NSg/I NSg/R ISg+ NSg/VX V     NSg/V NPrSg/J/P I/R/D NSg/V/J
+D/P NSg/J    NSg       NSg/I NSg/R ISg+ NSg/VX R     NSg/V NPrSg/J/P I/R/D NSg/V/J
 > person and which it         is not   likely I    shall ever find   again .
 No       — Gatsby turned out
 # NSg/V  V/C I/C+  NPrSg/ISg+ VL NSg/C NSg/J  ISg+ VX    J    NSg/V+ P     .
 NPrSg/P+ .
 NPr    V/J    NSg/V/J/R/P
 > all       right     at    the end    ; it         is what  preyed on  Gatsby , what   foul    dust  floated in        the